cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ![](_static/images/Creating_Networks/ImportNetwork.png)

-Alternatively, you can simply drag and drop a network file from the desktop into the _Network_ list (**Control Panel**), rather than selecting the file from the menu option.
+Alternatively, you can simply drag and drop a network file from the desktop into the **Network** tab of the **Control Panel**, rather than selecting the file from the menu option.

 Network files in SIF, GML, and XGMML formats may also be loaded directly from the command line using the -N option.